Raze97/Telegram-Survey-Bot/README.md

 A [Telegram](https://telegram.org/) bot to present your surveys to your participants via their mobile device.

+The bot script is written in Python and can be simply configured by a single JSON-file.

 ## Features

 -   Use fix dates and times for your surveys or use day calculation depending on the subscribe-day and time calculation depending on the wakeup time of your participants.
 You are free to combine these functionalities.